jckantor/TCLab/DEVELOPMENT.rst

     python setup.py check

-3. Merge changes to master branch on Github.
+3. Push changes through to the master branch on Github.
 4. Create and push tag for the version number::

     git tag vX.Y.Z